alanwsmith/obs-example-python-scripts/README.md

 # OBS Example Python Scripts

+DRAFT NOTES:

+- All the examples in the `src` folder work and do what they say.
+Draft notes about them are here, but haven't been cleaned up yet.

+---

 NOTE: These are prototypes to
 sight in on a final script.
 They're useful for that purpose and can